JackMatusiewicz/RayTracer/Talk.md

 Checking if a light ray is blocked: Fire in the direction to the light source (will either be calculated for non-directional lights or just the reverse of the directional light) and see if it collides with _anything_

 Super simple!

+Replace I with I / r2 where r is the radius of the circle the collision point makes with the centre of the light (this defines light falloff) - only for point lights!